Reach Out and Read

 The Reach Out and Read Model

-- In the exam room, doctors and nurses trained in the developmental strategies of early literacy encourage parents to read aloud to their young children and offer age-appropriate tips.
+- In the exam room, primary-care clinicians trained in the developmental strategies of early literacy encourage parents to read aloud to their young children and offer age-appropriate tips.

 - The pediatric primary care provider gives every child from age six months through 5 years a new, developmentally-appropriate book to take home and keep.